top of page

 Trouvere are medieval musicians Paul Leigh and Gill Page

-We have been playing music together for nearly ten years, and our particular love is for the music of the high middle ages - the time of the crusades and of the arts of courtly love.
+We have been playing music together for nearly twenty years, and our particular love is for the music of the high middle ages - the time of the crusades and of the arts of courtly love.
 We enjoy rediscovering, recreating and re-interpreting the magnificent music of these times, based on thorough historical research alongside our musical experience and understanding.
 We are also the directors of Medieval Music in the Dales - the UK's only festival of medieval music.

 The rich interweaving of strings is perhaps our signature sound, played on the gittern and harp.
 But we have an amazing array of instruments, and also love to combine flutes and harp, bagpipe and hurdy-gurdy, whistles and drums...